hugo082/DBManagerBundle/README.md

     db_manager:
         views:
+            indexView: index.html.twig
             list:
                 add: false
             edit:
                 list: false

-If you do not specify an argument, the argument takes its default value (`true`)
+If you do not specify an argument, the argument takes its default value (`true`) You can also specify your custom index view with the option `indexView`.